 In addition to on-campus facilities, the Mary Pappert School of Music is equipped with the latest in online learning technology.
 Hybrid-Flexible (HyFlex) classrooms are designed to accommodate the simultaneous teaching of in-person students and online learners through a combination of sophisticated audio/visual equipment and Zoom meetings.
 To better handle the unique needs for high-quality audio for music students, our school has become the first University in the world to implement a 48-channel high definition audio system, called Iqoya, to enable two-way communication for classroom instruction anywhere in the world.
 It also enables us to maintain four stereo broadcast internet radio stations for concert/recital streaming.
 This system, installed in 2020, is available to students and faculty through the Institute of Entertainment, Music, and Media Arts.

 The school is also in close proximity to dormitories, parking facilities, dining facilities, and the Gumberg Library/Mary Jane Schulz Music Library.
 Acoustically treated classrooms with high ceilings provide an aesthetically pleasing environment for experiencing and studying music.
 For security, a system of surveillance cameras is located inside and outside of the building.
 As a music student, you will typically have access to the building from 6:00 a.m. until 1:00 a.m. seven days a week.

 All Steinway School

-The Mary Pappert School of Music is now counted among a highly select group of prestigious schools of music that are officially designated as “All Steinway Schools."
-The 68 Steinway pianos are part of the school's performance hall and rehearsal rooms, as well as the teaching and practice studios.
-Piano majors practice in specially designated rooms that contain grand pianos; other practice rooms are supplied with studio upright pianos.
+The Mary Pappert School of Music is counted among a highly select group of prestigious schools of music that are officially designated as "All Steinway Schools."
+You will have access to 68 Steinway pianos that are part of the school's performance halls and rehearsal rooms, as well as teaching and practice studios.
+If your applied instrument is piano, you will also have access to specially designated rooms that contain baby grand pianos; other practice rooms are supplied with studio upright pianos.
 A two-manual harpsichord is also available for practice and recitals.